samgozman/rvp/README.md

   <summary>Unix (MacOs/Linux) manual install</summary>

-  This instruction works for both Linux and MacOS.
+  This instruction works for both Linux and macOS.

   Download the latest release from the [releases page](https://github.com/samgozman/rvp/releases) for your platform.
   For example, if you are using an Intel Mac, download the `rvp-x86_64-apple-darwin.tar.gz` file.
 For an M1 Mac, download the `rvp-aarch64-apple-darwin.tar.gz` file.